dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

   fashion.
-Because the fonts available on a particular computer may not necessarily match the fonts available on the computer of the programmer, DUIM provides a portable model which allows the most suitable font on the user’s machine to be chosen at run-time.
+Because the fonts available on a particular computer may not necessarily match the fonts available on the computer of the programmer, DUIM provides a portable model which allows the most suitable font on the user's machine to be chosen at run-time.
 - :class:`<device-font>` The protocol class for device-specific fonts, that is, fonts that are resident on a particular device.
 This is a direct subclass of :class:`<text-style>`.